Find a local pick your own farm here!

 Prohibited foods

-The following are among those NOT allowed as a Cottage Food product: It's possible this list could change, You can see the most current list of prohibited cottage foods on Illinois Extension’s website:
+The following are among those NOT allowed as a Cottage Food product: It's possible this list could change, This list is examples that health departments won't approve.
+Typically, these are Temperature Controlled foods that require refrigeration or cannot be safely canned using home canning equipment.
+You can see the most current list of prohibited cottage foods on Illinois Extension’s website:

 • fried doughnuts, fried pies, crepes or pancakes